Honor My Husband... How Do I Do That?

 I’d love to say that my response to her was one of humility, but it wasn’t.
 To put it bluntly, I was bugged.

 “Who does she think she is?!”
 I thought.
 Yes, I was under conviction, but I didn’t want to admit it.
 My pride wanted to fight it.
 For a short time, I resisted the things God was showing me.
 I would make excuses for the way I spoke to my husband.
-After all, this is I’d always known.
+After all, this is what I’d always known.
 It’s what I was used to.

 Not long after that lunch visit, that same friend invited me to meet her for dinner.
 We met at a local restaurant.
 After we had chatted for awhile she asked, “How is your time in the Word going?”
 I had to admit to her that it wasn’t going very well.

 “Would you like me to help you?” she asked.
 “Okay…” I said hesitantly.
 To accept her help was to admit I was wrong.
 I didn’t really like that, but God was working in my heart.
 I cringe when I think back to those days, but the memories serve as a reminder and a warning.
-Since that time, I have had the privilege of spending time with a few women who are wonderful examples of what it means to honor their husband.
+Since that time, I have had the privilege of spending time with a few women who are wonderful examples of what it means to honor their husbands.

 Here are 5 ways I’m learning to honor my husband:

-Won’t you join me in praying for God to open our eyes and ears to the ways in which we may be dishonoring our husbands.
+Won’t you join me in praying for God to open our eyes and ears to the ways in which we may be dishonoring our husbands?
 If we do not see what we are doing, we will continue to dishonor God, our husbands, and we will be creating an atmosphere of disrespect in our home.

 Gina Smith is a writer and author who has been married for 31 years to Brian, a college professor and athletic trainer.
 For the past 20+ years Gina and her husband have served on a Christian college campus as the on-campus parents, and her husband has been a professor and dean of students.
 They have lived on the campus where they raised both of their now married children.
 In her spare time, she loves to write, writes for several websites, and recently authored her first book “Grace Gifts: Practical Ways To Help Your Children Understand God's Grace".
 She also writes at her personal blog: ginalsmith.com.